 Safer products are available and you can even make your own.

-Chemicals in foods also come from the convenient plastic packaging, especially from hot foods that begin to wear the plastics down, which are known endocrine disrupting chemicals.
+Chemicals in foods also come from convenient plastic packaging, especially from hot foods that begin to wear the plastics down, which are known endocrine disrupting chemicals.

 The best bet for safe food is to grow your own food.
 When you can’t do that, choose organic, unprocessed foods as much as possible.